WSKO (AM)

 WSKO (1260 kHz) is a commercial AM radio station in Syracuse, New York.
 It has a sports radio format and is owned by Cumulus Media with studios on James Street.
 "The Score" is the flagship station for all Syracuse Mets baseball games.
-In addition to carrying the Infinity Sports Network, and selected shows from BetMGM Network, a local program is heard on weekends, Outside The Box with Mark Rowlands.
+In addition to carrying Westwood One Sports, and selected shows from BetMGM Network, a local program is heard on weekends, Outside The Box with Mark Rowlands.

 By day, WSKO’s power is 5,000 watts non-directional.
 At night, to protect other stations on 1260 kHz from interference, it switches to a directional antenna with a four-tower array.
 The transmitter is on Andrews Road in DeWitt, near Interstate 481.

 History

 MOR and Top 40

 The station signed on the air in 1946.
 The original call sign was WNDR.
 It was a network affiliate of the Mutual Broadcasting System airing its dramas, comedies, variety shows, news and sports.
 In the 1950s, network programming began moving from radio to television.
 During that time, the station began its run as a full service, middle of the road popular music station.
 Among its 1950s-era staffers was character actor and Golden Globe nominee Aldo Ray, who worked there in 1956 during an extended break in his film career.
 A publicity photo of him taken at the station survives and is reproduced on a station tribute website.

 In the 1960s, WNDR was the most popular Top 40 station in the Syracuse area.
 The studio and 5,000-watt transmitter were located on Andrews Road in DeWitt, a Syracuse suburb.
-During the station's heyday, personalities who would later achieve success in major markets including Bud Ballou, Peter Cavanaugh, Bob Shannon and Joey Reynolds.
+During the station's heyday, personalities who would later achieve success in major markets including Bud Ballou, Peter Cavanaugh, Bob Shannon, Joey Reynolds, and—for a very brief time in a rare excursion outside Buffalo—Danny Neaverth.
 In the 1980s, it switched to country music.
 But over time, FM radio became more popular for music listening and WNDR saw its ratings decline.